 Our annual comprehensive review of assumptions underlying estimated future gross profits for our interest-sensitive life, fixed annuities and other investment contracts covers assumptions for persistency, mortality, expenses, investment returns, including capital gains and losses, interest crediting rates to policyholders, and the effect of any hedges in all product lines.
+In 2015, the review resulted in an acceleration of DAC amortization (charge to income) of \$1 million related to interest-sensitive life insurance.

 In 2014, the review resulted in a deceleration of DAC amortization (credit to income) of \$8 million.
 Amortization deceleration of \$10 million related to interest-sensitive life insurance and was primarily due to a decrease in projected expenses, partially offset by increased projected mortality.
 Amortization acceleration of \$2 million related to fixed annuities and was primarily due to a decrease in projected gross profits.

-In 2013, the review resulted in an acceleration of DAC amortization (charge to income) of \$23 million.
-Amortization acceleration of \$38 million related to interestsensitive life insurance and was primarily due to an increase in projected mortality and expenses, partially offset by increased projected investment margins.
+In 2013, the review resulted in an acceleration of DAC amortization of \$23 million.
+Amortization acceleration of \$38 million related to interest-sensitive life insurance and was primarily due to an increase in projected mortality and expenses, partially offset by increased projected investment margins.
 Amortization deceleration of \$12 million related to fixed annuities and was primarily due to an increase in projected investment margins.
 Amortization deceleration of \$3 million related to variable life insurance.

-In 2012, the review resulted in an acceleration of DAC amortization of \$34 million.
-Amortization acceleration of \$38 million related to variable life insurance and was primarily due to an increase in projected mortality.
-Amortization acceleration of \$4 million related to fixed annuities and was primarily due to lower projected investment returns.
-Amortization deceleration of \$8 million related to interest-sensitive life insurance and was primarily due to an increase in projected persistency.